 46. Find a new hiking spot

-For one of the states natural area's and a peaceful walk through a forest of red and white oak with a canopy of red and white pines, visit New Hope Pines.
-The spot is perfect for beginner hikers - and isn't far form the Ice Age Trail for more room to explore.
+For one of the state's natural areas and a peaceful walk through a forest of red and white oak with a canopy of red and white pines, visit New Hope Pines.
+The spot is perfect for beginner hikers - and isn't far from the Ice Age Trail for more room to explore.

 47. Get picking

-Want to head out and pick some fresh blueberries?
-Chet's Blueberry Farm is the place for you!
-Be sure to check their Facebook for updates on when the best times to head out are!
+Want to head out and pick some fresh berries this summer?
+Chet's Blueberry Farm and Sankey's Berry Patch are the perfect places for you!
+Check their social channels to find the best times to get out.

 48. Soak up summer fun, with sand & sun

-Head directly to the sand beach at Tiki Beach Bar & Grill, order a bite to eat - or a Tiki special, such as the Malibu bucket while enjoying the fresh air, sandy beach, and cool waters of Lake DuBay.
+Head directly to the sand beach at Tiki Beach Bar & Grill and order a bite to eat - or a Tiki drink special - while enjoying the fresh air, sandy beach, and cool waters of Lake DuBay.
 Out on the bay boating?
 Pull on up to the sandy beachfront or pull into one of the docks for a fun stop.
 Paddleboards and kayaks are available for rental by the hour too!

 49. Kick back in a hammock